HamStudy/examtools-docs/content/docs/ve/veNewCall.md

 ---

-1. Login to your account on https://ham.study
+* Login to your account on https://ham.study
-2. Change your callsign on https://ham.study/profile
+* Change your callsign on https://ham.study/profile
-3. Ping a fellow "@Experienced Support" on the discord server after changing the callsign, and they should be able to do a ULS refresh on examtools.
+* From the email address listed on your account, send an email to support@examtools.org with the following information
+    * Your name
+    * Your VEC
+    * Your previous call sign
+    * Your new call sign
+    * The user name on your account